A Unified Theory of Sinusoidal Activation Families for Implicit Neural Representations: Analytic NTK

 where $W^{(i)} \in \mathbb{R}^{F_i \times F_{i-1}}$ for $i \in \{1, \ldots, L\}$ with $F_0 = d$, $F_L = 1$, and $\phi : \mathbb{R} \rightarrow \mathbb{R}$ is an element-wise activation function.
 As $F_1, F_2, \dots, F_{L-1} \to \infty$ in order, the Neural Network Gaussian Process (NNGP), denoted as $\Sigma^{(L)}$, and the NTK, denoted as $K^{(L)}$, of $f_{\boldsymbol{x}}(\boldsymbol{w})$ are given by:

 where $\check{\phi}: [-1, 1] \rightarrow \mathbb{R}$ is the dual activation for $\phi$, and is calculated as follows:

 Furthermore, $\phi$ is normalized such that $\check{\phi}(1) = 1$. \end{theorem}

 Consequently, it suffices to calculate $\check{\phi}$.
 It has been calculated in the following theorem.
 Just like what mentioned in \citep{wang2023learning}, we assume that the optimization of neural networks with STAF can be decomposed into two phases, where we learn the coefficients of STAF in the first phase and then train the parameters of the neural network in the second phase.
 This assumption is reasonable as the number of parameters of STAF is far less than that of networks, and they quickly converge at the early stage of training.
+Empirically, we support this approximation with two experiments reported in~\Cref{sec:ntk_empirical_validation}: (i) tracking the dynamics of the sinusoidal parameters $(\Omega,\Phi,C)$ during training, which shows that their updates are concentrated in the early stage and then stabilize, and (ii) a freeze-after-warmup experiment, where these parameters are frozen after an initial training period and the model still achieves nearly the same reconstruction quality.
 As a result, in the following theorem, all the parameters except weights are fixed, since they have been obtained in the first phase of training.

 \begin{theorem} Let $\rho^*$ be the proposed activation function (STAF).
 Then

 Therefore,

 \end{theorem} \begin{proof}